kxlieannh/cpscripts/README.md

 firewall.sh - Successfully tested/ran script,

-(Resolved 11/20/24) minor issue: be sure to use "sudo apt-get install ufw" before using script

-I changed the script to install ufw at the start of the script.
-There is no longer any current issue with this script. -kh

 password.sh - Partial Success on script running.

 review issue: every packet ran besides the "libpam-cracklib" packet. likely a issue with line 16, and should be revisited.